Skip to content

 A fish hatchery is a place for artificial breeding, hatching, and rearing through the early life stage of finfish and shellfish in particular.
 Hatcheries produce larval and juvenile fish primarily to support the aquaculture industry where they are transferred to on-growing systems.

-15. Start a Poultry Farming Business in Nigeria
+15. Poultry Farming

 Love for poultry meat and eggs has grown at a staggering pace in Nigeria with a growing population and improved economy.
 The young population in Nigeria is the highest consumer of poultry products.
 Poultry farming is one of the biggest business opportunities at present in Nigeria to be explored.